-This is the sixth edition of The Insolvency Review.
-Once again this volume offers an in-depth review of market conditions and insolvency case developments in key countries around the world.
-A debt of gratitude is owed to the outstanding professionals the world over who dedicated their time and talents to this book.
-Their contributions reflect diverse viewpoints and approaches, which in turn reflect the diversity of their respective national commercial cultures and laws.
+This seventh edition of The Insolvency Review once again offers an in-depth review of market conditions and insolvency case developments in key countries.
+A debt of gratitude is owed to the outstanding professionals around the world who have dedicated their time and talents to this book.
+As always, their contributions reflect diverse viewpoints and approaches, which in turn reflect the diversity of their respective national commercial cultures and laws.